cincanproject/tools/r2-callgraph/v0.1/README.md

-# Modificated Radare2 image that analyzes passed input binaries and generates Graphviz dot files as a result.
-In addition the
+# Modificated Radare2 image that analyzes passed input binaries and generates Graphviz dot files and PNG images as a result
-container generates a proper PNG images from the results.

 ## Input